TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 ### Vector logical indexing

-Another very useful indexing approach is to return values meeting some sort of logical criterion.
+Another useful indexing approach is to return values meeting some sort of logical criterion.
 In these cases, we can use a test which returns a logical value for every element in the vector, indicating whether the criterion has been met for that value.
   So a logical index should usually be the same length as the vector being indexed.
 A